“Buried Myself Alive”

 His left leg took the brunt of the impact, crumpling like a tin can.

 The next instant, he was on the floor in a heap, his world a blank white fury of pain.

 Shit, came his first coherent thought as he surfaced from his daze.

-My leg’s wrecked … I’ll never make it back up there now.
+My leg… I’ll never make it back up there now.

 … We’re finished.

-Jules sank back and let his head rest on the dais, surveying the hellish scene.
+Jules sank back and let his head rest on the dais, taking in the hellish scene.

-The construct turned and charged at her.
+The construct turned, charged at her.
 Elisha pursued it and hammered its back, then ducked, stumbling in exhaustion, as it whirled on him.

 In the gallery beyond, the Ordinators, along with some of the healers from Medicinal Magic, were wheeling away the last of the injured people they’d recovered from the wreckage.
 “Close the doors behind you!”
 Devisha thundered after them.
 “Barricade them!”

 There was a dull finality in the sound of the great doors slamming shut.